 - Next Up for Anti-vaxxers – IodinePublished November 8, 2021 Iodine seems to be the newest alleged remedy for COVID-19.
 Anti-vaxxers are using iodine solutions to gargle, spray up their noses, and even swallow as a way to prevent COVID infections.
 This is predominantly […]

 - Proof of COVID Vaccination – Where, When, and HowOn October 25th the White House issued a proclamation that will lift flight restrictions from certain countries and on November 8th replace it with a requirement that all non-resident passengers travelling to the United States present proof of […]

 - COVID in Children Is Not InsignificantUpdated February 17, 2022 COVID-19 is not rare in children and adolescents.
 At time of update, it has infected more than 18.9% (12,341,801) of the young people in the United States.
 Since even those with mild or asymptomatic […]

 - Rapid COVID Testing – An Effective Preventive MeasurePeriodic screening for COVID infection is one of many proven ways to reduce the spread of COVID-19.
 Unfortunately it is underutilized.

-- Myths About COVID VaccinesUpdated November 4, 2021 Although the number of new COVID-19 cases in our country is decreasing, hospital and healthcare professionals are still being overwhelmed by the number of COVID patients needing significant care..
-This is occurring almost entirely […]
+- Myths About COVID VaccinesUpdated February 17, 2022 Although the number of new COVID-19 cases in our country is again decreasing after the Omicron peak, hospital and healthcare professionals are still being overwhelmed by the number of COVID patients needing significant care. […]

 - Ivermectin, the New Hydroxychloroquine for COVID-19Published September 29, 2021 Many who do not accept the CDC’s evidence-based recommendations about vaccinations and face masks are turning to other ways to prevent and/or treat COVID infections.
 Hydroxychloroquine was the first of these.
 Now it is ivermectin, a drug used to treat […]